SSchoepfer/SSchoepfer.github.io/_posts/2019-06-28-Athletics.md

 - 8/27/19, BBall @ NYSC
 - 8/31/19, Lots of walking in NYC (approx 10 miles)
 - 9/2/19, Jumprope and stretching with pushup intervals @ Urby, heavybag, bball pickup games, and steam, sauna @ nysc
+- 9/4/19, Heavybag and light b-balling at nysc, steam sauna